hapax/hapax.github.io/_posts/2021-01-26-paradox-bus.md

 In this case, there is a clear distinction between the stochasticity of buses and commuters.
-But when everything arrives randomly, a commuter becomes like just another bus, so waiting time equals interarrival time.
+But when everything arrives randomly, a commuter becomes like just another bus!
+So waiting time equals interarrival time.

 <!-- When the buses are random, our argument explains why this argument
 breaks down: the commuter is like another bus!